A piece of homemade cake is easy, but a slice of pie? Not so much.

 Tuition is $200 per student and can be paid once you and Kate agree on a mutually beneficial date and time.
 Tuition covers all ingredients and supplies.
-You’ll leave class with a pie you made yourself, plus a packet of recipes and a copy of Pie & Whiskey: Writers Under the Influence of Butter and Booze.
+You’ll leave class with a pie you made yourself, plus a packet of recipes and a copy of Pie & Whiskey or The Book of Difficult Fruit.

 Kate is unable to give refunds except in the event that she has to cancel a class.

 Gift certificates can be redeemed for any private class of four or more people at a place agreed on by you and Kate (for example, your kitchen or hers).